Hasmelash95/kill-or-save-bill/README.md

 ### Compatibility

-Tests were carried out on Google Chrome, Safari.
+Functional tests were carried out on Google Chrome, Safari, Firefox and Microsoft Edge and passed.

+The app does not work on mobile devices at this time.
+The game loads but the user is unable to type anything without a proper keyboard.

 ### Testing User Stories